AdobeDocs/campaign-web.en/help/v8/content/generative-gs.md

 General guidelines for using Content Assistant for email generation are listed below:

 * The quality of the generated content is strongly influenced by the marketing objective / prompt you define.
 Use well defined prompt for the GenAI model to accurately interpret.
 * Upload brand asset to have accurate, on brand content.
 Else, content is based on publicly available info.
-The uploaded content can be: PDF files, Microsoft Word documents, JPEG, PNG, or ZIP files (with supported file formats).
+The uploaded content can be in the following formats: PDF, JPEG, PNG, or ZIP files (with supported file formats).
 * The recommended size for uploaded brand asset is less than 10MB.
 Larger files or lots of images can work but the processing time is increased.
 * Use an Adobe Campaign authored email templates, or preferably [built-in email templates](../content/email-sample-templates.md) to create your email content.
 Email template with up to 8-10 images is recommended.